-- Ensuring compliance with the safety and environmental management system's requirements, e.g. managers spend at least 30% of their time in the field; - Review of safety and environment incidents reports; - Approval of all modifications; - Chairing of the GMESH (General Manager Environmental, Safety and Health) committee; - Monitoring of the operations via daily walk-arounds; and - Involvement with Barrick corporate meetings / reviews.
+- Ensuring compliance with the safety and environmental management system's requirements, e.g. managers spend at least 30% of their time in the field; - Review of safety and environment incidents reports; - Chairing of the GMESH (General Manager Environmental, Safety and Health) committee; - Monitoring of the operations via daily walk-arounds; - Involvement with Barrick corporate meetings / reviews; and - > Quarterly CHESS meetings.

 Barrick have implemented a behavioural safety programme at the site which is a programme for identifying and preventing unsafe behaviours.
-Supervisors and managers have a predetermined minimum number of task observations as part of the objectives.
+Supervisors and managers have a predetermined minimum number of Supervisory Workplace Inspections as part of the objectives.
 This includes checks on live permits.